Mask sensitive data with custom Jackson annotations

-In this article, we’ll see how to use custom jackson annotations to mask sensitive data with asterisk.
+In this article, we’ll see how to use custom Jackson annotations to mask sensitive data with asterisks.

-Here is a user, in which the tel field contains a customer’s privacy, that may not be allowed to persist on the server under some laws (GDPR or else).
+Here is a User, in which the tel field contains a customer’s privacy information that may not be allowed to persist on the server under certain regulations (such as GDPR).

 1